517: No Such Thing As Julius Caesar's Dad Jokes

 And then he later went away from pop music and became a religious whistler.
 Oh, religious whistler.

 Yeah, he would go to churches and whistle hymns instead of whistling pop songs.
-That's nice.
+Nice.

-But yeah, it's just amazing that you've got all all these people who all they could do was whistle.
-I'm not, all we could do is podcast.
+But yeah, it's just amazing that you've got all these people who all they could do was whistle.
+I'm not, all we can do is podcast.

 Oh, shit, I've got thrush.

-Wasn't the first, was it Eurovision?
+Well, the, wasn't the first, was it Eurovision?
 The halftime act was a troop of whistlers.
-What was it?
-Oh, the Rossignols, I think, yeah.
+Well, that's it.

-If you say in French, Jai les Rossignol, which I think means I have Rossignoles, it means there's a problem with your car because it's like you have nightingales in your engine and it's making a weird tweeting noise.
+If you say in French, Jais les Rossignol, which I think means I have Rossignoles, it means there's a problem with your car, because it's like you have nightingales in your engine and it's making a weird tweeting noise.

 The earliest sound recording we have, we actually only heard a few years ago, but it was from way earlier than we thought, like 20 years before Edison in 1857.